Proposition 312 Arizona Property Tax Reimbursement for Non-Enforcement of Public Nuisance Laws

 • All property tax payments, including payments of Eligible Primary Property Taxes to a Subject Jurisdiction, are processed by your county treasurer.

-• Proof of the expenses that you have incurred (e.g., invoice, purchase order, receipt).
+• *Expenses: Proof of the expenses that you have incurred (e.g., invoice, purchase order, receipt).
 A contractor or vendor’s estimate that is not accompanied by proof of payment is insufficient.

 If the Named Property Owner is an entity, you must be an Official Representative of the entity (see Definitions, above) to submit an Application without a Power of Attorney - Proposition 312.
 Otherwise, you must include a Power of Attorney - Proposition 312 when you submit your Application.